 Morocco is a unique country - spicy yet sweet and so is its food.
 Be prepared for some changes, because Moroccan food is not what you are used to.
 It is nothing like Chinese, Japanese or even French.
 Moroccan food is all about spices and slow cooking.
 And here are our top 5 delicacies you must try when you're in Morocco:

 Tajine is a whole bunch of layers.
 It is named after the pot it is cooked in.
 The cooking process is slow.
 You start with onions and meat.
 Then the main ingredient is added - spices (it's a super mix of ginger, paprika, coriander, cumin, cayenne, cinnamon, saffron, and probably some secret ingredient is added).
-After the spices comes a layer of vegetables and fruit (carrots, potatoes, olives, lemon, plums, etc).
-As mentioned above, tajine takes time - slow is good, the tajine is cooked and ready to serve after 2-3 hours (it can be served alone or with couscous).
+After the spices come a layer of vegetables and fruit (carrots, potatoes, olives, lemon, plums, etc).
+As mentioned above, tajine takes time - slow is good, and the tajine is cooked and ready to serve after 2-3 hours (it can be served alone or with couscous).

 Pastilla or Bastilla is basically a meat pie, usually made with chicken.
 Sometimes pigeon is also used in this pastilla dish.
 But let's not get into the details.
 We are going to talk about chicken pate.
 This traditional Moroccan dish is savoury and sweet, made with (hopefully) chicken breast, onions, garlic, ginger, cinnamon, turmeric, saffron, almonds, dried dates, parsley, and lots of olive oil.